University campus near Honolulu, Hawaii

 3 NSA Center of Academic Excellence designated schools

-Honolulu Community College, University of Hawaii at Manoa, University of Hawaii-West Oahu hold NSA/DHS CAE designation — the federal gold standard for cybersecurity education.
+Honolulu Community College, University of Hawaii at Manoa, University of Hawaii-West Oahu hold NSA/DHS CAE designation, the federal benchmark for cybersecurity education.
 CAE students may qualify for CyberCorps: Scholarship for Service (full tuition + stipend).

 NSA CAE Community